mirwaisfarahi/vet_clinic-database-project/README.md

 # 📖 [The Vet Clinic Database] <a name="about-project"></a>

-> **[your_project__name]** is a relational database built using PostgreSQL.
+> **[The Vet Clinic Database]** is a relational database built using PostgreSQL.
 It is a project that store details of animals in a farm and also generates specific reports using SQL queries.
 > It is made up of a series of tables which include

 - Animals table